 - Mark Unread - Do you find yourself reading some comments within a conversation but don't have time to respond right then?
 So you’d like a reminder to "come back later"?
 Many email users utilize "mark unread" for this purpose.
 Just click on the grey number bubble next to conversation name to have it come back up as an unread message indicator.

 - Mute - Do you have conversations that you don't want to be notified on, but still want the ability to look at from time to time?
-Muting a conversation in Kona enables you to turn off all notifications for the conversation (sound and browser notification, new item notification, email, mobile notification, and the pop-up notification with text) but still click on the conversation, located under "Muted", and view or reply to the comments if desired.
+Muting a conversation in Kona enables you to turn off all notifications for the conversation (sound and browser notification, new item notification, email, and the pop-up notification with text) but still click on the conversation, located under "Muted", and view or reply to the comments if desired.

 - Favorites - Do you have certain conversations that you want to access quickly without having to wade through your other ongoing conversations?
 Use Favorites via the Star icon on either tasks or conversations and leverage the Favorites filter to quickly get to all your current favorites.